thinkinglabs/thinkinglabs.github.io/_drafts/testable-iam-policy-documents.md

 tags: [ Infrastructure as Code, Pulumi, AWS, IAM ]
 ---

 I was relieved to find Pulumi.
 Finally, we have testable Infrastructure as Code.
 We can write fast unit tests that we can execute locally without needing the cloud.
-However, I was disappointed that Pulumi does not have a proper API for manipulating AWS IAM Policy documents.
+However, I was a bit disappointed.
+Pulumi does not currently have a full representation of IAM policy documents.
+Fortunately, it was relatively easy to build a library which did this!

 Policy documents are assigned using JSON objects that should follow the AWS IAM JSON Policy syntax.